Your area Not set — showing everywhere

 Addressed

-The visibility of faded road lines and the procedure for adding roads to the maintenance cycle.
+Poor visibility of road lines and the process/criteria for road maintenance prioritization.

 Board response